-An Overview of the Texas Electric Choice Plan.
-The Texas Electric Choice Plan was enacted by the Texas legislature in June 1999 and became effective on September 1, 1999.
-The Texas Electric Choice Plan substantially amended the regulatory structure governing electric utilities in Texas in order to allow retail competition for electric customers.
-The Texas Electric Choice Plan, among other things:
+An Overview of the Restructuring Act.
+The Restructuring Act was enacted by the Texas legislature in June 1999 and became effective on September 1, 1999.
+The Restructuring Act substantially amended the regulatory structure governing electric utilities in Texas in order to transition to a competitive electric market, thereby creating stranded investment and other balances for electric utilities within the State of Texas.
+The Restructuring Act, among other things,

-- authorizes competition in the retail electric market and the electricity generation market for electricity beginning in January 2002, and in some instances sooner, - requires a rate freeze for all retail electric customers until January 2002, and access to certain reduced rates for residential and small commercial retail electric customers through the so-called "price to beat" mechanism for up to five years thereafter, - provides for recovery of qualified costs, and - provides for a proceeding in 2004 to determine the recoverable true-up balance.
+- authorized competition in the retail electric market and the electricity generation market for electricity beginning in January 2002, and in some instances sooner, - required a rate freeze for all retail electric customers until January 2002, and access to certain reduced rates for residential and small commercial retail electric customers through the so-called "price to beat" mechanism for up to five years thereafter, - permitted electric utilities to recover certain stranded investments and other balances through the issuance of transition bonds pursuant to and supported by an irrevocable financing order issued by the Texas commission, - permitted the Texas commission to impose an irrevocable nonbypassable transition charge on all retail electric customers, including the State of Texas and other governmental entities, within a utility's certificated service territory as it existed on May 1, 1999, for payment of transition bonds, and - provided for a proceeding in 2004 to determine the recoverable stranded cost and other true-up balances.